oxc-project/oxc/crates/oxc_transformer/README.md

 In future we may find a way to work around this problem.

-So where we feel Babel's implementation is inefficient, but we have to follow it at present to pass their tests, make a `// TODO(improve-on-babel): Babel's impl is inefficiant because X, we could do better by Y` comment, so we can return to it later.
+So where we feel Babel's implementation is inefficient, but we have to follow it at present to pass their tests, make a `// TODO(improve-on-babel): Babel's impl is inefficient because X, we could do better by Y` comment, so we can return to it later.

 ### Clear "entry points"